 1. Crates Make Housetraining Your New Puppy Pretty Easy

-One of the biggest challenges new puppy owners face is teaching their pup not to poop or pee in the house.
-Some dogs learn the rules quicker than others, but most puppies will learn faster than normal if you employ a technique called crate training.
+One of the biggest challenges new owners face is house training their puppy and teaching him not to poop or pee in the house.
+Some dogs learn the rules quicker than others, but most puppies will learn pretty quickly if you employ a technique called crate training.

-Dogs don’t like to relieve themselves in the same place they sleep, and they prefer going in the grass.
+Dogs don’t like to relieve themselves in the same place they sleep, and they often prefer going on the grass (or some other type of vegetation).
 Accordingly, this procedure helps reinforce good bathroom behavior and teaches your pup the rules.

 You just have to make sure that he stays in his crate whenever you can’t supervise him, and that you stop him and carry him outside if he starts lifting a leg or squatting.
-Be sure to praise him whenever he poops or pees in the correct place!
+Once outside, be sure to praise him whenever he poops or pees in the correct place!

 2. Crates Will Keep Your Belongings Safe While You’re Away

-Puppies are notorious for chewing on things and otherwise destroying the house when they’re left alone for significant periods of time.
+Puppies are notorious for chewing things and otherwise destroying the house when left alone for significant periods of time.